awsdocs/aws-codeartifact-user-guide/doc_source/list-packages.md

 **Important**
 The value for the `--namespace` option should not include the leading `@`\.
 To search for the namespace `@types`, set the value to *types*\.

+**Note**
+The `--namespace` option filters by namespace prefix\.
+Any npm package with a scope that starts with the value passed to the `--namespace` option will be returned in the `list-packages` response\.

 ```
 aws codeartifact list-packages --domain my_domain --domain-owner 111122223333 --repository my_repo  \
     --format npm --namespace types